 Explores human purposes, literary structures, cultural values and rich varieties of the short story and the novel.
-Close reading, interpretation and evaluation of selected works of fiction, with attention to authors' contexts, creative process, narrative elements (such as theme, character, plot, point of view, setting, symbol, and style) and reader responses.
+Close reading, interpretation and evaluation of selected works of fiction, with attention to authors' contexts, creative processes, narrative elements (such as theme, character, plot, point of view, setting, symbol, and style) and reader responses.
 May be taught with WIC designation.
 Recommended prerequisite: placement in RD 117 and WR 121.
+Credits: 4 Lecture: 4